Explore the report

 G20 companies must drive action

-Although the initiative is growing significantly, uptake is unequal across regions, with Europe and North America in the lead.
+Although the initiative is growing significantly, uptake is unequal across regions, with Europe in the lead.
 Accelerating the adoption of 1.5ºC-aligned targets across G20 countries is therefore a key goal of the SBTi 2021-2025 strategy.

 To date, some countries of the G7 - especially the United Kingdom, the United States, Japan, France and Germany - have had the most approved science-based targets and commitments.
 G7 countries represent 55% of all companies overall, with Canada and Italy still lagging behind.
 Companies from other members of the G20 make up for 11% of all approved targets and commitments, while non-G20 companies make up over a third (34%), showing the need to increase efforts to further engage companies in emerging economies and developing countries.

 Encouragingly, 2021 saw increases in target adoption and commitments from companies in G20 countries that are significantly contributing to global emissions, such as China and India, as well as Brazil, South Korea and South Africa.